Dino Govoni/WCS

 Press release

-Publicity: What’s Up Newp, Bill Copeland Music News, JazzWeekly, DownBeat, Midwest Book Review, Neon Jazz, JazzSquare (Russian), Making A Scene, Presto Music, Midwest Record, Cazkolik (Turkish)
+Publicity: The Enterprise, What’s Up Newp, Bill Copeland Music News, JazzWeekly, DownBeat, Midwest Book Review, Neon Jazz, JazzSquare (Russian), Making A Scene, Presto Music, Midwest Record, Cazkolik (Turkish)

 Radio Promotion by New World n Jazz